PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day5.md

 > You can be the best data scientist — if you can't present your findings in a meaningful, engaging and memorable way — you won't make any impact.
 Simple as that.
 I mean, you don't have to be the next Steve Jobs… but you have to be a good enough presenter to let everyone in management understand the key takeaways of your data projects ([Source](https://data36.com/soft-skills-data-scientist/)).

-To prepare you for the informative speech, i.e., the presentation 'AI in Science Fiction', we created a couple of in-class exercises.
+To prepare you for the informative speech, i.e., the presentation 'AI in Science Fiction', we created a couple of in-class exercises and a workshop.
 Because, we all know:

 <img src="./images/PracticeMakesPerfect.jpg" alt="Practice makes perfect meme" width="400"/>